2006 Palestinian legislative election: Results

+Analysis

+According to Rashid Khalidi, the result of the vote was largely a repudiation of Fatah and not an endorsement of "Islamist governance or heightened armed resistance to Israel."
+Khalidi cites Hamas winning majority Christian areas as evidence that many voters' motivation was "to throw out the Fatah incumbents, whose strategy had failed and who were seen as corrupt and unresponsive to popular demands."

 Aftermath

 New government

-The Prime Minister, Ahmed Qurei, resigned, but at the request of President Mahmoud Abbas, remained as interim Prime Minister until 19 February 2006.
-On 29 March 2006 a new government was formed by Hamas leader Ismail Haniya.
+Prime Minister Ahmed Qurei resigned, but at the request of President Mahmoud Abbas, remained as interim Prime Minister until 19 February 2006.
+On 29 March 2006 a new government was formed by Hamas leader Ismail Haniyeh.

+Jericho prison raid

+After the election, Hamas indicated that it was considering releasing Palestinian prisoners, including Ahmad Sa'adat, being held in prison in Jericho for the assassination of far-right Israeli politician Rehavam Ze'evi.
+In response, the IDF launched a raid on the prison and took Sa'adat and five other security prisoners into custody.

 Detention of Ministers and MPs

-After the kidnap of Israeli soldier Gilad Shalit on 25 June 2006, Israel launched a series of raids into Gaza and West Bank.
+After the kidnapping of Israeli soldier Gilad Shalit on 25 June 2006, Israel launched a series of raids into Gaza and the West Bank.
 Israel destroyed civilian infrastructure and arrested dozens of Hamas supporters, including elected cabinet ministers and members of the PLC.
 On 28 June overnight, the army invaded Gaza and performed airstrikes, bombing infrastructure such as bridges and an electricity station.
 On 29 June, the IDF detained from the West Bank 8 ministers and 26 PLC members in addition to many other political leaders.
 By August 2006, Israel had arrested 49 senior Hamas officials, all from the West Bank, including 33 parliamentarians, "because technically they were members of a terrorist organisation although they may not be involved in terrorist acts themselves".
 Most of the Hamas detainees were moderate members from the West Bank who had been calling on the Gaza leadership to recognise Israel and make the party more acceptable to the international community.
 Hamas has accused Israel of trying to destroy the Hamas-led Palestinian Authority.

-With the formation of the government, the Quartet set three conditions for the Hamas-led government: recognition of the agreements signed between Israel and the PLO, recognition of Israel and renunciation of support for terrorism.
-Hamas refused these conditions.

 Sanctions

-Economic sanctions against the Palestinian National Authority and individual PLC members elected for Hamas were imposed by Israel and the Quartet on the Middle East against the Palestinian National Authority and the Palestinian territories.
+Economic sanctions against the Palestinian National Authority and individual PLC members elected for Hamas were imposed by Israel and the Quartet on the Middle East against the Palestinian National Authority and the Palestinian territories The Quartet set three conditions for the Hamas-led government—recognition of the agreements signed between Israel and the PLO, recognition of Israel, and renunciation of support for terrorism—all three of which Hamas refused.
+These demands were made without any offer of reciprocal concessions towards the Palestinians.